Richard von Coudenhove-Kalergi: Return to Japan

 The Pan-European idea influenced a young Japanese diplomat – in the future, the president of Kajima Corporation – Morinosuke Kajima during his residence in Berlin in 1922.
 Coudenhove-Kalergi formed a friendship with Kajima and then asked him to translate the book Pan-Europa into Japanese.
 He proposed Pan-Asia to Kajima and promised to give Dutch East Indies as their friendship after the realization of the task to establish Pan-Asia.
 Kajima published Pan-Europa in Japanese in 1927.
 In 1930 Kajima retired from the Ministry of Foreign Affairs to become MP.
 His ambition to become an MP was due to Coudenhove-Kalergi's influence.
 In 1970–1971 he published the complete works of Coudenhove-Kalergi from Kajima Institute Publishing that was established by Morinosuke Kajima.
 He respected Coudenhove-Kalergi over a lifetime, dreaming of the realization of Pan-Asia.

 In Japan, the Pan-European idea also influenced a journalist Yoshinori Maeda, the president of NHK.
 He became a pioneer of Asia-Pacific Broadcasting Union with the image of Pan-Europa that he read in his student days.

 In 1953 Ichirō Hatoyama established Yuai Youth Association (later Yuai Association), the fraternal association as the successor of fraternity that Coudenhove-Kalergi mentioned in The Totalitarian State Against Man.
 The Japanese word yūai (友愛) has several meanings but especially the word used by Hatoyama means fraternity and in German brüderlichkeit.
 It can also be considered equivalent to "Liberty, Equality, Fraternity" (Brotherhood), the motto of the French Republic.
 An educator Kaoru Hatoyama became the second president of the association after her husband Ichirō, the first president, died in 1959.

 In 1967 Coudenhove-Kalergi was awarded the Kajima Peace Award, and was invited to Japan by Morinosuke Kajima as the president of Kajima Institute of International Peace, Yoshinori Maeda as the president of NHK, and Kaoru Hatoyama as the president of Yuai Youth Association.
 Together with his second wife Alexandra in a wheelchair, Coudenhove-Kalergi stayed in Japan from 26 October to 8 November.
 He was also accompanied by his young brother Gerolf's daughter Barbara.
 Richard Coudenhove-Kalergi was also awarded First Order of the Sacred Treasure of Japan.
 He was granted an audience with the Emperor Hirohito, Empress Kōjun, their son Crown Prince Akihito to whom he had presented his book in 1953 in Switzerland, and Crown Princess Michiko.
 This time, he had returned to Japan for the first time since his childhood 71 years earlier.
 He gave several lectures and met various leaders.
 Coudenhove-Kalergi spent 2 weeks in Japan as a guest of Japanese TV, radio, newspaper, magazines and other media.
-While in Japan, Coudenhove-Kalergi specifically asked for a meeting with the president of Soka Gakkai, Dr. Daisaku Ikeda, as Coudenhove-Kalergi had been interested in Ikeda's work for many years.
-After their first meeting in October 1967, Coudenhove-Kalergi described Ikeda as "very energetic, life-loving, honorable, friendly and intelligent."
+While in Japan, Coudenhove-Kalergi specifically asked for a meeting with the president of Soka Gakkai, Daisaku Ikeda, as Coudenhove-Kalergi had been interested in Ikeda's work for many years.